 What criteria are used for allocating places?

 We process applications in the order they arrive.
 Please note that we do not have a waiting list for specific residences.
-The sooner you contact us, the better your chances of being allocated the accommodation of your choice.
+The sooner you apply online, the better your chances of being allocated the accommodation of your choice.

 How long are the waiting times?

 We cannot make any general statements about how long you will have to wait for accommodation, as it depends on many different factors.
 In past years, we have always been able to find a room for every student within a short space of time.

 As soon as a room is free, we send you an offer by email.
 More detailed information on the application procedure is available here.

 Note: We save your application for twelve months from the date of application.
 Every month, you automatically receive a reminder email in which you have to click to renew your application.
 If you do not update your application within this period, it is subsequently deleted and you will have to make a new application.

 Why do I have to pay a reservation fee?

 The 700,00 € reservation fee is required as a security for STUDIERENDENWERK.
 After you move in, this fee will be counted as a deposit.
 In accordance with the terms of the tenancy agreement, the deposit will be returned to you around eight weeks after tenancy ends, provided that you leave your room in clean and tidy condition.